Libbu/Full-Craic/README.md

 Currently the edit functionality does not work on comments.
 Posts made my site admins have full CRUD functionality.

+The lighthouse rating of site load is lower than we would like it to be, this is due to not having image compression functionality enabled.
+It is therefore important that site admins optimise their images for the web in future as until compression functionality exists this will reduce load times.

 ## Deployment

 The website has been deployed through Heroku.

-The live website can be found here:
+The live website can be found [here](https://full-craic-thriving-together-79b263f6f64f.herokuapp.com/)

-LINK

 ## Credits